More Dollars, More Say: Traverse City Becoming Metropolitan Planning Organization

 MPOs are typically housed within a regional planning entity – like Networks Northwest – so that dedicated staff and administrative support is available.
 The MPO policy board is comprised of an appointed member from each local unit of government that chooses to participate.
 In the Traverse City MPO, the city and townships within the approved geographic boundary, Grand Traverse and Leelanau counties, the road commissions of both counties, the Grand Traverse Band of Ottawa and Chippewa Indians, and key transportation agencies like BATA and the Northwest Regional Airport Authority are eligible for membership.

 While participation isn’t mandatory – occasionally, jurisdictions balk at paying membership dues or contributing to projects outside their specific boundaries – it offers local governments a crucial voice in determining which local transportation projects are prioritized and funded, Carson says.
-MPOs also have an advisory technical committee that offers seats for other community members to weigh in; in Traverse City, that could representation from groups like TART Trails and Groundwork Center, Carson says.
+MPOs also have an advisory technical committee that offers seats for other community members to weigh in; in Traverse City, that could include representation from groups like TART Trails and Groundwork Center, Carson says.

 Networks Northwest is currently embarking on a “road show” to provide presentations to all the potential members – such as Grand Traverse County commissioners today – on the MPO’s formation.
 In the coming months, the MPO’s boundaries will start to be formally delineated, and an official MPO designation request will be sent to the governor and then the federal government.
 Local governments interested in joining will need to sign intergovernmental agreements, and Traverse City’s MPO and the Michigan Department of Transportation will also sign an interagency agreement (likely to take place next year).